barionleg/ANTs_wiki/How-does-ANTs-handle-qform-and-sform-in-NIFTI-1-images?.md

 The code for computing the transform to physical space is here: [itkNiftiImageIO.cxx](https://github.com/InsightSoftwareConsortium/ITK/blob/ceac959c2dbcb52c478c05535eba9c7ff83b5dca/Modules/IO/NIFTI/src/itkNiftiImageIO.cxx#L1783).
 From reviewing the code, this is my take on how the algorithm proceeds (in most use cases\*):

 1. Check the sform matrix to see if it can be decomposed into a rotation matrix with scaling matching the image spacing.
-  a.
 If a rotation matrix can be extracted, proceed to step 2.
-  b.
-If a rotation matrix cannot be extracted, use qform.
+Otherwise use qform.

-2. If the sform_code is NIFTI_XFORM_SCANNER_ANAT, use the sform rotation + translation.
+2. If the sform_code is NIFTI_XFORM_SCANNER_ANAT, use the sform.
 Otherwise, proceed to step 3.

 3. If qform is NIFTI_XFORM_UNKNOWN, and sform is not, use sform.
 Otherwise proceed to step 4.